uoeIDS/IDS_website/content/assessments/homework.en.md

 |`hw-02`| Data visualisation and ethical considerations (Wks 5--6) | <ul><li><a id="HW2I">Worksheet</a></li><li><a id="HW2R">Template Repo</a></li><li><a id="HW2K">Solutions</a> (<a id="HW2Kraw">Raw</a>)</li></ul> | Mon Wk 6 | Fri Wk 7, 01/Nov/2024 @16:00 GMT |
 |`hw-03`| Model building and investigations (Wks 8--9) | <ul><li><a id="HW3I">Worksheet</a></li><li><a id="HW3R">Template Repo</a></li><li><a id="HW3K">Solutions</a> (<a id="HW3Kraw">Raw</a>)</li></ul> | Mon Wk 9 | Fri Wk 10, 22/Nov/2024 @16:00 GMT | -->

-Solution keys to the assignments will be accessed one week after the stated deadline.

-Please visit the [policies](https://uoe-ids.netlify.app/policies/#late-work-extensions-and-special-circumstances) page for information on late submissions, extensions and special circumstances.